 (Photo from: Google)

-Despite Gemini’s promise, Gemini Data, a small AI tech company based in San Francisco, has filed a lawsuit against Google, claiming trademark infringement and unfair competition.
-In the lawsuit, Gemini Data alleges that when Google rebranded its AI tool in February from the name Bard to Gemini, it “…made the calculated decision to bulldoze over Gemini Data’s exclusive rights [to the name] without hesitation.”
+Despite Gemini’s promise, a small AI tech company, Gemini Data, based in San Francisco, has filed a lawsuit against Google.
+The lawsuit claims trademark infringement and unfair competition.
+Gemini Data alleges that when Google rebranded its AI tool from Bard to Gemini in February, it “made the calculated decision to bulldoze over Gemini Data’s exclusive rights [to the name] without hesitation.”

-Gemini Data, founded in 2013, currently holds two registered trademarks for “Gemini” related to computer software.
-Both trademarks have been registered since 2021 and remain active.
-Google filed its trademark application with the United States Patent and Trademark Office (USPTO) for the word mark “Gemini” in 2023, and the application is currently pending.
+Founded in 2013, Gemini Data holds two registered trademarks for “Gemini” related to computer software.
+Both trademarks have been active since 2021.
+Google submitted its trademark application for the word mark “Gemini” to the United States Patent and Trademark Office (USPTO) in 2023, and that application is currently pending.

 (Screenshot from Exhibit A Gemini Data v.
 Google)

-While Google has not publicly released a statement on the matter, the Gemini tool itself has made headlines with its above response.
-The lawsuit was filed on September 11, 2024, and has been taken up by the United States District Court, Northern District of California (San Francisco Division).
-Google now has the option to settle or continue the matter in court.
+Although Google has not publicly commented on the lawsuit, the case has gained attention since it was filed on September 11, 2024.
+It has been assigned to the United States District Court for the Northern District of California (San Francisco Division).
+Google now faces the choice to settle or continue in court.

-The key question of infringement lies in proving the similarity of the marks and their likelihood of causing confusion.
-Based on the tone and exhibits in the filing, Gemini Data seems confident that they can make a case for infringement.
-The bigger question, however, is what Google’s response will be—whether they will pivot from using the name “Gemini” or fight for the right to continue using it.
+The key issue of infringement lies in proving the similarity of the marks and their potential to cause confusion.
+Based on the tone and evidence in the filing, Gemini Data appears confident in its case.
+The larger question remains: Will Google pivot from using the name “Gemini,” or will it fight to keep it?

 Want to learn more about filing your own trademark application?
 Need assistance?
 Feel free to call or email us at (713) 364-4796 or admin@madan-law.com.